-Everyone from Madonna to Britney Spears has been seen wearing evil eye jewelry or hamsa based jewelry in pop culture media these days.
+Everyone from Madonna to Britney Spears has been seen wearing greek eye jewelry Turkish Nazar or hamsa based jewelry in pop culture media these days.
 Naturally, this has sparked a fashion craze that finds modern-day, style conscious women looking for all new ways to combine fashion forwardness with today's increasingly strong focus on maintaining a rich spiritual life.

 "Be careful, there are a lot of jealous people out there."